ROSEN Group: Locations

-Management and Personnel

-Founder Hermann Rosen manages the corporate group as President and Chairman of the family board.
-He is responsible for the long-term strategic focus of the company.
-ROSEN Group employs more than 3,800 employees as of August 2020 Over 1,300 employees work at the company's original location in Lingen (Ems).
+According to its own information, the group has over 40 locations in North, Central, and South America, Europe, Asia, and Australia, it operates in more than 110 countries.

 Miscellaneous

-Symposia

-Every two years since 2012, the company organizes an international symposium (ROSEN Energy and Innovation Forum): Decision-makers from the global oil and gas industry discuss pivotal issues in an interdisciplinary atmosphere.

 Educational Activities

 ROSEN Group is very active in the STEM area to provide advancement for children, youth, and university students.
 Since 1995, the company has been endowing the Advancement Award for Physics (Förderpreis Physik) of the University of Osnabrück.
 Together with other companies from the Emsland region, ROSEN Group supports university students through the Emsland Scholarship (Emslandstipendium).
 In addition, ROSEN Group is also one of the patrons of the German national scholarship (Deutschlandstipendium).

 To support its international employees and their children, ROSEN Group established a bilingual inhouse daycare (ROKIDS) in Lingen in 2007, the first of its kind in the Emsland district.
 In the fall of 2015, ROSEN Group's bilingual elementary school (ROBIGS) opened its doors in Lingen.
 An extracurricular program for school children and youth was established in early 2016 (ROYOUTH).
 The daycare, elementary school, and extracurricular program have since been organized under a separate subsidiary.